ipeirotis/Get-Another-Label/README.md

 ## Miscellaneous

-A web-accessible demo of this code is available at http://qmturk.appspot.com/
+A web-accessible demo of is available at http://qmturk.appspot.com/

 A .NET version of the code, by Julian Urbano, is available at http://code.google.com/p/get-another-label-dotnet/